romain-koenig/pantry-manager/README.md

 ## To work on the project

 1. Fork / Clone the project
-1. Create a Firebase project
+2. Create a Firebase project
-1. Setup the right informations in base.js (authDomain & databaseURL)
+3. Setup the right informations in base.js (authDomain & databaseURL)
-1. Setup you Firebase API key in .env file
+4. Setup you Firebase API key in .env file
-1. Create a bit.dev account and login :
-1. npm login --registry=https://node.bit.dev --scope=@bit
-1. `npm init`
+6. `npm init`
-1. `npm start`
+7. `npm start`

 ## Npm scripts available